Charles River sailboats, Back Bay

 The Verb

-The Verb is a former motor lodge reborn as a trendy boutique hotel.
-It has brought a bit of an LA vibe to Boston, with mid-century furniture, Mondrian stained glass windows and a poolside scene in good weather.
-The rooms are simple yet fun and funky—the decor includes rotary phones, vintage speakers, and local music ephemera.
-The lobby and the pool area host live music regularly.
-Hojoko, the hotel’s izakaya and tropical drink den, dishes out hip Asian fare and strong drinks.
-Bonus for Red Sox fans, The Verb is just around the corner from Fenway Park.
+The Verb is a former motor lodge reborn as a trendy boutique hotel, with all the fun and funk that implies.
+Think mid-century furniture, Mondrian stained glass windows and a poolside scene in-season.
+The rooms are simple but not boring—the decor includes rotary phones, vintage speakers and local music ephemera.
+The lobby and pool area regularly host live music; and the hotel restaurant, Hojoko, is an izakaya and tropical drink den dishing out hip Asian-influenced fare and strong cocktails.
+Bonus for Red Sox fans, the Verb is just around the corner from Fenway Park.

 EAT